A Personal Injury Lawyer in Bangor Can Help with Your Injury Claim

 Choosing an Attorney

 It’s strenuous enough to handle the grief of losing a loved one after an accident.
 There are questions that you need answered in order to deal with the constant worry about how life will change moving forward.
 Our attorneys at Lowry & Associates know exactly what family members are experiencing after a loved one has been injured or killed due to someone else’s careless actions.
 If you or someone you know has a family member that suffered an injury or died due to negligent acts, then you need one of our attorneys.
 It can be challenging to file a claim on your own without legal guidance.
 A qualified personal injury lawyer in Bangor knows the details and laws on loss of consortium claims.
-Call us today at our Bangor office at (207) 942-3301 or fill out our free case review form.
+Call our team today at 207-775-3819 or fill out our free case review form.